Using Our Collections

 How to find items

 Work to catalogue the collections is ongoing, but details of printed items may be found by searching the Library Catalogue.
-Collection descriptions for our archival collections may be searched on the Archive Catalogue.
+Collection descriptions for our archival collections may be searched on the Archive Catalogue or by reviewing one of our finding aids in the individual collections.
 Please email us in case of difficulty locating material in the catalogues.

 We also have blog, Twitter, and Instagram feeds where you can find out more about our collections and how they are used.